Skip to main content

 Like all medical specialists, psychiatrists must complete specialist training after their medical degree, internship and resident training.
 This is done through the Royal Australian and New Zealand College of Psychiatrists.

-Due to the extensive education, training and experience required to become a specialist in this field, the average annual gastroenterologist salary averages between $250,000 to $270,000.
+Due to the extensive education, training and experience required to become a specialist in this field, the annual gastroenterologist salary averages between $200,000 and $220,000.

-A gastroenterologist is an individual who specialises in gastrointestinal diseases.
+A gastroenterologist is a healthcare professional who specialises in gastrointestinal diseases.
 Conditions such as pancreatitis, irritable bowel syndrome (IBS) and gallbladder disease are some of the conditions that a gastroenterologist treats.

-To become a gastroenterologist, you need to complete a medical degree followed by internship and resident training.
-Thereafter, you would need to apply to the Royal Australasian College of Physicians (RACP) for further training before undergoing internal medicine training for three years followed by gastroenterology training for three years.
+To become a gastroenterologist, you need to complete a medical degree followed by an internship and resident training.
+Thereafter, you would need to apply to the Royal Australasian College of Physicians (RACP) for further training before undergoing internal medicine training for three years, followed by gastroenterology training for three years.

 9. Oncologist